Orientation and Overview Required

 Business Law II (Elective); 14 weeks (3 credit hours)

 This elective course provides the interested student with a more in-depth and sophisticated understanding of business law, with an emphasis on transactional issues.
-Coverage includes securities law, due diligence, lending/loan issues, mergers and acquisitions, intellectual property, U.C.C., basic accounting principals, closings, and more.
+Coverage includes securities law, due diligence, lending/loan issues, mergers and acquisitions, intellectual property, U.C.C., basic accounting principles, closings, and more.
 Students are given the opportunity to work through a transaction from birth to completion as well as to draft a variety of relevant documents.
 This course will be team taught by veteran business attorneys and paralegals.

 Employment Law (Elective); 7 weeks (2 credit hours)